LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

     because we want to add specific partner email accounts, we would choose the last option, **Add specific email addresses or domains**.

 11. After selecting **Add specific email addresses or domains** a text box should appear displaying **Enter email address or domain**.

     Enter your partners admin account email address (Your partners admin email tenant prefix should look similar to yours **@xxxxxZZZZZZ.onmicrosoft.com**) then select **Add**.

-    **Note:** If you do not have a partner, instead type in your personal Microsoft Outlook email accoount (@Outlook.com, @live.com, @hotmail.com, etc) that you used earlier in Task 3.
+    **Note:** If you do not have a partner, instead type in your personal Microsoft Outlook email account (@Outlook.com, @live.com, @hotmail.com, etc) that you used earlier in Task 3.

-12. Once finished adding the correct emaill address, you should see it displayed under the **Enter email address or domain** text box.
+12. Once finished adding the correct email address, you should see it displayed under the **Enter email address or domain** text box.
 Once finished select **Save**.

-13. Back on the **Edit sensitivit label** window, select **Next** until you get to **Review your settings and finish**.
+13. Back on the **Edit sensitivity label** window, select **Next** until you get to **Review your settings and finish**.

 14. On the **Review your settings and finish** page, review all the configured settings.
-If needed, you can modify the settings by clicking the **Edit** link uder the setting name.
+If needed, you can modify the settings by clicking the **Edit** link under the setting name.
 When finished reviewing the settings, select **Save label**.

     When prompted **Label updates**, select **Done**.